 Before you decide to get the CatGenie, you’ll want to be certain that you have enough space and are prepared for a loud, visually noticeable appliance in your home.

-And once the cycle is complete, the warm granules could make an inviting bed for some cats.
+Once the cleaning process is complete, the drying cycle begins.
+By the end, the warm granules could make an inviting bed for some cats.
 If your cat likes the warm granules too much and lounges there, Cat Activation mode could lead to unnecessary cycling and wasted SaniSolution.
+If this happens, you’d want to switch to Manual Mode.
+Fortunately, the unit is equipped with safety sensors that keep it from running while the cat is in the bowl.

 Overall, the CatGenie isn’t perfect, but it’s going to be an amazing end-to-end solution for the right person.

-If you feel like you’ve been up to your ears in litter box chores for a long time, have a physical disability that makes litter cleaning difficult, and don’t mind adding a new appliance to your home, the CatGenie could revolutionize the way you think about cat litter.
+If you feel like you’ve been up to your ears in litter box chores for a long time or you have a physical disability that makes litter cleaning difficult and don’t mind adding a new appliance to your home, the CatGenie automatic cat litter box could revolutionize the way you think about cat litter.

-Remember that the CatGenie comes with a two-year warranty and is known for outstanding customer support, so you can give it a try risk-free.
+Remember that the CatGenie comes with a two-year warranty, a 90-day money-back guarantee, and the brand is known for their outstanding customer support, so you can give it a try risk-free.